Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Martingale optimal transport

-In the theorem below we employ the above characterisation of extreme points to prove a duality result for multidimensional martingale optimal transport, provided that the value of the dual problem is attained.
+In the theorem below we shall employ the above characterisation of extreme points to prove a duality result for the multi-dimensional martingale optimal transport problem, provided that the value of the dual problem is attained.
+We also provide a novel formulation of both the primal and the dual problem.